-"Gender-based violence is an ancient sin that for thousands years has harmed countless women, children and men.
-It is a sin that Christians need to recognize, understand and confront, for our religious history also bears its stain.”
-ELCA social message on Gender-Based Violence, pg 1.
+"Gender-based violence is an ancient sin that for thousands of years has harmed countless women, children and men.
+It is a sin that Christians need to recognize, understand and confront, for our religious history also bears its stain." - ELCA's "Social Message on Gender-Based Violence."

-- Call or write to your congressional leaders, urging them to take a strong stand on gender-based violence and protection for survivors.
-To find your elected officials, go to our advocacy page.
+- Call or write to your congressional leaders, urging them to take a strong stand against gender-based violence and advocate for protection for survivors.
+To find your elected officials, visit the ELCA Advocacy page.

-- Human trafficking, the second-largest and fastest-growing illegal trade in the world, is modern-day slavery wherein people are in bondage through fraud, force or coercion.
-Learn more about this type of gender-based violence in our resources.
-Report suspicious activity related to human trafficking at 1-888-3737-888.
+- Learn about human trafficking, a pervasive form of gender-based violence.
+Human trafficking is modern-day slavery, wherein people are in bondage through fraud, force or coercion.
+Learn more about human trafficking in our resources.
+Report suspicious activity related to human trafficking at 1-888-373-7888.

 - Join with other religious and secular partners to raise awareness about and eradicate gender-based violence in your community.
 Learn more about gender-based violence in our resources.